and Female Sports

 Although "gender verification test was dropped before the the 2000 Olympics, there remained a question outstanding about whether sex-reassigned individuals could compete in their new sex.

 In February 2004 an IOC advisory group recommended that individuals undergoing sex reassignment after puberty could compete in the Olympics, but only under certain conditions:

-On Monday, 17 May 17 2004 transsexuals were formally cleared to compete in the Olympics by the IOC Executive Board.
-IOC spokeswoman Giselle Davies said the situation of transsexuals competing in high-level sports was "rare but becoming more common."
+On Monday, 17 May 17 2004 the International Olympic Committee announced - albeit with some mixed reactions - that it was dropping all sex testing for woman's sports.
+Transsexuals passing the prescribed conditions were also cleared to compete in the Olympics by the IOC Executive Board.
+The IOC spokeswoman Giselle Davies said the situation of transsexuals competing in high-level sports was "rare but becoming more common."
 IOC medical director Patrick Schamasch said no specific sports had been singled out by the ruling.
 "Any sport may be touched by this problem," he said.
 "Until now, we didn't have any rules or regulations.
 We needed to establish some sort of policy."

 The decision, which covered both male-to-female and female-to-male cases, went into effect starting with the Athens Olympics in August 2004.
-The new rules allow the classification as female of men who underwent the SRS operation before or after their puberty.
+The new rules allowed the classification as female all men who had undergone a SRS operation, regardless of whether this was before or after their puberty.